Survey of Health, Ageing and Retirement in Europe: Family

 Availability of kin support largely depends in general on geographic accessibility and social contact.
 The SHARE data confirm, on the one hand, the existence of longstanding regional patterns of ‘weak’ and ‘strong’ family ties, while, on the other hand, they reveal many similarities across Europe.
 In all countries – and across all age groups – 85 percent of all parents have at least one child living at a distance of at most 25 km.
 Moreover, the share of parents with less than weekly contacts to a child is equally low (7%) in Sweden and in Spain.

 These results provide no evidence to support the notion of a ‘decline’ of parent-child relations in ageing Europe at the beginning of the 21st century.

 Health

 SHARE data document a strong relationship between education and health among the older population.
 This holds not only on the individual level (better educated individuals are healthier than less educated) but also across European nations.
 Comparing average education and average health levels in SHARE countries reveals that in particular the East European and Mediterranean countries are characterized by low levels of education and health simultaneously.
 In contrast, populations in Northern European countries and Switzerland are both healthier and better educated than the average.

 Research with SHARE data

 As of July 2019, about 10,000 researchers worldwide use SHARE data for their research.
 Publications based on SHARE data are documented and published online.

 Waves of data collection

-By now, seven waves of data collection have been conducted.
+By now, nine waves of data collection have been conducted.
 Further waves are being planned to take place on a biennial basis.